jdmonin/JSettlers2/doc/Readme.developer.md

 This package was designed to build with eclipse, or with the ANT tool available from [http://ant.apache.org/](http://ant.apache.org/).

-Check the `build.properties` file.
+If not using an IDE like eclipse, check the `build.xml` file.
 There may be build variables you may want to change locally.
-These can also be changed from the command line if calling ant that way, by passing a `-Dname=value` parameter to ant.
+These can be changed by creating a `build.properties` file, or from the ant command line by passing a `-Dname=value` parameter.

 There are several build targets, here are the most useful ones: